Lojemiru/AM2R-Autopatcher/patch_data/files_to_copy/readme.txt

 AM2R is capable of running on older Mac devices using Wine.

 - Will you release the source code?
-We currently have no plans to release the source code.
+It's public!
+Check out the AM2R-Community-Updates repository on GitHub.

 - How do I load custom title images/backgrounds/area intros?

 Title images: Place your custom image within the /lang/titles/ folder.
 It must use the following name format: 'language_x000_y000.png'.
 	- Replace 'language' with the same name as the language file you use.
+This is the name in the file header, not the filename.
 	- Replace '000' after both 'x' and 'y' with the necessary coordinate offsets.
 	- For example, a valid title file might be named 'english_x048_y032.png'
 	- If you need a negative 'x' title offset (for say, widescreen) simply add a minus sign in front of the 'x' coordinate: 'language_-x000_y000.png'.